simtactics/mysimulation/README.md

 <img title="" src="SimTactics.png" width="250" alt=""">
 </p>

-zTSO (working title) is intended to be an experimental reimplementation of The Sims Online written in Zig.
-It directly accesses NioTSO's C-based libraries and uses RayLib for the game engine.
+zTSO is intended to be an experimental reimplementation of The Sims Online written in Zig that's based on RayLab and NioTSO's C libraries.
+It uses FreeSO's API server for handling backend.

 ## Motivation